matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 What did I like:

-- Its fun building a parser this way
+- It's fun building a parser this way
 - Composition feels powerful
-- Creating new features seem to profit a lot from existing code, the reuse is nice
+- Creating new features seems to profit a lot from existing code, the reuse is nice
 - Ability to slap on `addLabel` where needed without worrying about changing the output format